Ron Meyer (quarterback): College career

 At South Dakota State University, Meyer was a three-year starter at quarterback for the Jackrabbits.
 As a sophomore he threw a then-school record 19 touchdown passes and was named All-North Central Conference (NCC).
 He was named All-NCC again after setting a new record for passing yards in a season with 1,385 in his junior season.
 Meyer finished his collegiate career with 3,608 passing yards and 41 career touchdown passes.
 Meyer also played baseball for two seasons as a first baseman and pitcher on South Dakota State's baseball team and played one season of basketball for the Jackrabbits.

 Professional career

-Meyer was selected in the seventh round of the 1966 NFL Draft by the Chicago Bears, but was cut during training camp.
+Meyer was selected in the seventh round of the 1966 NFL Draft by the Chicago Bears.
+He was cut during training camp.
 He was later signed by the Pittsburgh Steelers and spent most of the season on the team's taxi squad and briefly was a member of the Wheeling Ironmen of the Continental Football League.
 Meyer played in four games for the Steelers, completing seven of 19 pass attempts for 59 yards with one interception.